 - student advisors and academic officers

 - guidance counsellors

 Special arrangements can be made for a student that has learning difficulties or an illness or a disability that affects studying.
 The special arrangements don’t affect the learning objectives of the courses or the degree but instead aim to support the students in reaching their goals.
 You can seek special arrangements from the university’s joint study support services.
-More information about special arrangements from university website here.
+More information about special arrangements can be found from University’s website here.

 The student union, together with the university, coordinate tutor activity.
 Especially at the beginning of the studies, your own tutor is the first person you can turn to.
 If your tutor can’t answer your question themself, they will find someone who can.
-Read more about tutoring here.
+Read more about tutoring on the Tutoring page here.